pratikqupp/Q-UP-Video-Consultation/docs/ngrok.md

-## Videolify P2P - Ngrok
+## Wetogether.Care P2P - Ngrok

-If you want to expose Videolify from your `Local PC` to outside in `HTTPS`, you need to do 1 thing
+If you want to expose Wetogether.Care from your `Local PC` to outside in `HTTPS`, you need to do 1 thing

 Edit the Ngrok part on `.env` file